 Do I Have an Intolerance to Corn (Maize)?

-Outright allergies to corn are comparatively rare.
+Outright allergies (learn more about what are food allergies?) to corn are comparatively rare.
 Alas, corn intolerance and corn sensitivity are considerably more common than corn allergies.
 The typical warning signs of a corn intolerance will arise up to a few hours after consuming something that contains this product and will include:

 We suggest keeping a food diary and noting everything you consume.
 Cross-reference this with any attacks of the symptoms that we discussed above.